angular/angularfire/docs/deploy/getting-started.md

 # Deploy your application on Firebase Hosting & Functions

+> **This page is out of date.** It describes a setup flow that `ng add @angular/fire` no longer performs, and wiring the deploy target by hand from the samples below puts you on a deprecated path that warns on every deploy.
+For current guidance see [the Quickstart](../install-and-setup.md), step 6, and for server-side rendered apps see the [App Hosting guide](../app-hosting.md).

 In this guide, we'll look at how to use `@angular/fire` to automatically deploy an Angular application to Firebase hosting or functions by using the Angular CLI.

 `@angular/fire` uses Firebase functions to deploy your Angular universal projects, with server-side rendering enabled.